thamar-solorio/acl-pub/duties.md

 * DOI instructions
 * Hyperlinks not working after START compiles the targets
 * Short and long paper separation instructions need to be added to the repository

+## Authors
+The material included in it has evolved over many years through the work of a large number of volunteers, including past NAACL and ACL publications chairs, including Stephanie Lukin, Matt Post.